 The first step in gaining ethical approval is to complete an 'Application for Ethical Approval for a Research Project'.
-This form is available on QMU's website, or can be obtained from the Secretary to the Research Ethics Panel: researchethics@qmu.ac.uk
+This form is available on QMU's website.

 Most questions on the form are self-explanatory.
 Section 1 of this document - Ethical Principles to guide research - should be read before the Application for Ethical Approval is completed.